Blankeos/zero-solid/README.md

 1. Only use `npm`, not bun or pnpm: https://bugs.rocicorp.dev/issue/3292.

-- Though one way to use Bun is to add trusted
+- Though one way to use Bun is to add trustedDependencies with the `"@rocicorp/zero-sqlite3"`

 2. It's nice, very fast.
 3. The folder structure is not ideal for me.